maxbridges/ObjectStorageDedicated/python.md

 ---
-title: Using Python with IBM COS
-keywords:
-last_updated: November 18, 2016
-tags:
-summary:
-sidebar: crs_sidebar
-permalink: python
-redirect_from:
-  - /crs-python
-  - /crs-python.html
-folder: api-reference
+copyright:
+  years: 2017
+lastupdated: "2017-02-23"
 ---
+# Using Python

 Python support is provided through the Boto 3 library.
 It can be installed from the Python Package Index via `pip install boto3`.
 The examples shown here were generated using version 1.4.0 of the boto3 package.

-{% include note.html content="Existing applications that use the original Boto 2.x library should be compatible as well, although it is no longer being actively maintained and users are encouraged to migrate to Boto 3. " %}
+Existing applications that use the original Boto 2.x library should be compatible as well, although it is no longer being actively maintained and users are encouraged to migrate to Boto 3.

 By default, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.
 Minimum required `~/.aws/credentials` file: